Thanks to you National Lottery players

 The National Museum of the Royal Navy’s ‘Hear My Story’ at Portsmouth Historic Dockyard opened in 2014 and tells the untold stories from the ordinary men and women, who worked onboard our fleet of ships over 100 years of naval history.

-Although we were unsuccessful in securing the round 2 bid fpr SeaMore, a development grant of £433,500 million from the Heritage Lottery Fund was used for planning and design of the new Royal Marines Museum and national collection centre.
+Although we were unsuccessful in securing the round 2 bid for The Royal Marines Museum, a development grant of £433,500 million from the Heritage Lottery Fund was used for planning and design of the new Royal Marines Museum and national collection centre.
 This gives us a firm foundation for future plans.

-A £3.4 million grant from the Heritage Lottery Fund was given to the Alliance Conservation Project to save HMS Alliance, the last surviving British A-Class Second World War era submarine in Europe and a memorial to 5,300 submariners who have given their lives in service.
+A £3.4 million grant from the National Lottery Heritage Fund was given to the Alliance Conservation Project to save HMS Alliance, the last surviving British A-Class Second World War era submarine in Europe and a memorial to 5,300 submariners who have given their lives in service.

-In 2013 an endowment fund for HMS Victory was supported by a £5m award as part of the Catalyst Endowment Initiative - a joint programme between the Department for Culture, Media and Sport, Arts Council England and the Heritage Lottery Fund.
+In 2013 an endowment fund for HMS Victory was supported by a £5m award as part of the Catalyst Endowment Initiative - a joint programme between the Department for Culture, Media and Sport, Arts Council England and the National Lottery Heritage Fund.

-- One National Lottery ticket provides free entry for one adult or concession for one day only to any attraction owned by The National Museum of the Royal Navy.
+One National Lottery ticket provides free entry for one adult or concession for one day only to any attraction owned by The National Museum of the Royal Navy unless otherwise stated.
 (Not valid on children or family tickets).

-- The offer is valid from 3 to 9 December 2018 to any attraction owned by The National Museum of the Royal Navy.
+The offer is valid from 25 November - 28 November 2019 only to any attraction owned by The National Museum of the Royal Navy.
+Check individual attractions for offer specifics.